JohannesEbke/aws_list_all/README.rst

 To list resources for a given service and region, do::

-  python -m aws_list_all query --service ec2 --region us-west-2
+  python -m aws_list_all query --service ec2 --region us-west-2 --directory data --verbose

 Example output::